Nooshu/NestJS-Frontend/docs/performance.md

 All performance settings can be adjusted in `src/shared/config/performance.config.ts`.
 The configuration is loaded in:

 1. `src/main.ts` - For compression and static asset serving
-2. `src/app.module.ts` - For module-level optimizations
+2. `src/app.module.ts` - For module-level optimisations

 ## Troubleshooting